Juvenile Idiopathic Arthritis (JIA)

 Oligoarticular JIA is the most common form and usually affects young girls.
 In this form, four or fewer ("oligo" means "few") joints are affected during the first 6 months of the disease.
 The knee is the most frequently affected joint.

-Polyarticular JIA is the second most common form.
+Polyarticular JIA is the second most common form and begins in late childhood.
 In this form, five or more ("poly" means "many") joints are affected.
 This form is divided into two types: rheumatoid factor negative and rheumatoid factor positive.
+Rheumatoid factor is an antibody in the blood.
+High levels of it can occur in people who have rheumatoid arthritis but can also occur in people who have other autoimmune disorders (for example, systemic lupus erythematosus, polymyositis, or systemic sclerosis).
 Children who are rheumatoid factor positive have the rheumatoid factor antibody in their blood.
-The rheumatoid factor-positive type typically occurs in adolescent girls and closely resembles adult rheumatoid arthritis.
+The rheumatoid factor-positive type typically occurs in adolescent girls and is the same as adult rheumatoid arthritis.
+In both types, arthritis can affect the same joint on both sides of the body (for example, both knees or both hands) and frequently affects the small joints of the hands and feet.

 Enthesitis-related arthritis involves arthritis and enthesitis (painful inflammation in areas where tendons and ligaments attach to bone).
-It is more common among older boys who may also develop symptoms in their spine (spondyloarthropathy—see Spondyloarthritis) such as ankylosing spondylitis (see Ankylosing Spondylitis) or reactive arthritis (see Reactive Arthritis).
+The arthritis often affects joints on only one side of the lower part of the body (such as the hip, knee, ankle, and foot).
+It is more common among older boys, and they may also develop arthritis in their lower spine.

 Undifferentiated JIA is diagnosed when children do not meet criteria for any one form or meet criteria for more than one.